artemis15/sp/Medium Labs/Lab1.md

 - Click Save.

-Lab Validation:
+### Lab Validation:
-Open your test page within a portal (e.g. sp).
-The widget should look something like this with your new class applied:
+- Open your test page within a portal (e.g. sp).
+- The widget should look something like this with your new class applied:

-Lab 1.4: Challenge – Working with Unspecified Options There may be a situation where the widget instance does not have 1 or more options set.
+# Lab 1.4: Challenge – Working with Unspecified Options

+There may be a situation where the widget instance does not have 1 or more options set.<br/>
 For this, it’s best to add an additional check to ensure the option has a value.

-Modify the instance options and clear the text for the Title.
+- Modify the instance options and clear the text for the Title.
-Notice how even though the title is not set, the h2 tag is still rendered and occupies a visible “empty” space on the page.
+Notice how even though the title is not set, the h2 tag is still rendered and occupies a visible “empty” space on the page.<br/><br/>
-Hint: You can use your browser’s Inspect functionality for this.
+`Hint:` You can use your browser’s Inspect functionality for this.<br/><br/>
-So how do we check if the option is set or not?
+***So how do we check if the option is set or not?***
-Take a look at how the span element that contains the localized text ${Requesting stock price}.
+Take a look at how the span element that contains the localized text ${Requesting stock price}. <br/>
-This element is using a special AngularJS directive called ng-if.
+This element is using a special AngularJS directive called ng-if. <br/>
-Once you’re done, the page should look something like this with NO visible empty space
+Once you’re done, the page should look something like this with `NO `visible empty space.

-Lab 1.5: Challenge – Applying Dynamic Classes
+# Lab 1.5: Challenge – Applying Dynamic Classes

-See if you can fly solo and modify your widget so that the price is displayed in red if the price is 60 or below or green for anything higher.
+See if you can fly solo and modify your widget so that the price is <br/>
-Hints:
+displayed in red if the price is 60 or below or green for anything higher.<br/><br/>
+`Hints:`
-•	You will need to work with another AngularJS directive called ng-class
+  - You will need to work with another AngularJS directive called ng-class
-•	You will need to specify new classes in the CSS-SCSS section of the widget
+  - You will need to specify new classes in the CSS-SCSS section of the widget
-•	You will need to remove the inline style for “color” of the price option
+  - You will need to remove the inline style for “color” of the price option

-Once you’re done, this is how it will/should look like:
+***Once you’re done, this is how it will/should look like:***

-…And with that, you’ve successfully completed Lab 1 
+###  …And with that, you’ve successfully completed Lab 1